csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

      scanu ipos, irate, ifnvel, ifnmass, ifnstif, ifncentr, ifndamp, kmass, kstif, kcentr, kdamp, ileft, iright, kpos, kstrngth, ain, idisp, id

-For a detailed description of what each argument does, see the&nbsp;
-[Csound Reference Manual](https://csound.com/docs/manual/scanu.html);
+For a detailed description of what each argument does, see the [Csound Reference Manual](https://csound.com/docs/manual/scanu.html);
 I will discuss the various types of arguments in the opcode.